2catycm/SUSTech-CS303_311-Artificial-Intelligence-Project/doc/P_Project1/P_Project1.md

 Informally, the Reversed Reversi problem is to build a program playing Reversed Reversi with some kinds of high *Intelligence*.

-Formally, this problem can be formulated as a **Task Enviroment,** which is specified by a tuple $(P, E, A, S)$, where P is the performance measure, E is the enviroment, A is the actuators, and S is the sensors.
+Formally, this problem can be formulated as a **Task Environment,** which is specified by a tuple $(P, E, A, S)$, where P is the performance measure, E is the enviroment, A is the actuators, and S is the sensors.

 Besides problem, we also need to formulate the program.
 The program for this problem can be formulated as an **Agent Algorithm**, which is specify by a function G, mapping the agents' percept histories to its action.